tonomb/leetcode-js/src/dataStructures/graph/graph.md

 Both representations are suitable for different situations.
 If your model frequently manipulates vertices, the adjacency list is a better choice.

 If you are dealing primarily with edges, the adjacency matrix is the more efficient approach.

+# Graph Traversals

+There are two basic techniques used for graph traversal:

+1. Breadth-First Search ( BFS )
+1. Depth-Frist Search ( DFS )

+_Levels_

+Level 1 = Take a vertex as a starting point
+Level 2 = All vertices adjacent to the vertex
+Level 3 = All Vertices adjacent to those nodes
+Level 4 = ....